 The presence of dynamic externalities in cities implies that productivity growth differs between cities and towns in the model.
 Evidence on city and town growth from the data (Fact 5 in Section 2) suggests that the threshold between these two types of locations lied at 10,000 inhabitants, which suggests setting $\lambda = 10,000$.
 The difference between the average decennial population growth rates of cities above 10,000 inhabitants and towns between 2,500 and 10,000 inhabitants is 0.08 log points in the data between 1790 and 1820.
 I choose the value of γ such that the decennial growth rates of cities and towns (locations above versus below a non-farm population of λ) differ by the same number in the model.
-This implies $\gamma = 0.0085$.
+This implies $\gamma = 0.008$.
 In Section 6.1, I check the robustness of my quantitative results to shutting down dynamic externalities in cities, i.e., to setting $\gamma = 0$ instead.

-To calibrate the parameter driving the non-farm productivity of pre-existing cities, \bar{A} ,

-I measure the total population of cells with pre-existing cities.
-I choose the value of \overline{A} such that the population of these cells is identical between the model and the data, thus capturing the initial stock of productivity accumulated at these locations before 1790.
+To calibrate the parameter driving the non-farm productivity of pre-existing cities, \bar{A} , I measure the total population of cells with pre-existing cities.
+I choose the value of \bar{A} such that the population of these cells is identical between the model and the data, thus capturing the initial stock of productivity accumulated at these locations before 1790.
 I use a similar procedure to calibrate the value of non-farm productivity outside pre-existing cities, \underline{A} .
 In particular, I choose \underline{A} such that the total population of town cells (cells with a non-farm settlement above 2,500 inhabitants) coincides in the model and in the data.
 Intuitively, increasing \underline{A} makes the non-farm sector outside cities more productive, hence attracting workers from the farm sector and increasing the population of non-farm towns.

-As a higher value of Europe's land-adjusted farm productivity $\tilde{B}(e)$ implies a higher real GDP in Europe, I choose the value of this parameter to match Europe's real GDP (relative to that of the U.S.) in 1790.
+As a higher value of Europe's land-adjusted farm productivity B(e) implies higher real GDP in Europe, I choose the value of this parameter to match Europe's real GDP (relative to that of the U.S.) in 1790.

-To identify the parameters driving the scale of shipping costs, φ^F , φ^N and φ^E , note first that Lemma 1 establishes a relationship between the growth rate of a location and the size of the location's farm hinterland.
-In a world in which the sizes of farm hinterlands are proportional to locations' non-farm populations, all locations grow at the same rate and city growth exhibits no convergence.
-In another extreme case in which farm hinterlands are identical in size, growth rates only depend on non-farm population and therefore city growth exhibits strong convergence.
-As the scale of farm shipping costs φ^F is a crucial parameter influencing the sizes of farm hinterlands, it is intuitive to use cities' degree of convergence in the data to calibrate the value of this parameter.
-Matching degree of convergence, that is, the coefficient of log city size on log city growth, between the model and the data implies setting $\phi^F = 0.07$.
+To identify the parameters driving the scale of shipping costs, φ^F , φ^N and φ^E , note first that Lemma 1 establishes a relationship between the growth rate of a location s and the size of s's effective hinterland, $\int{\sigma_t^{-1}(s)} L_t^F(r) \, dr/L_t^N(s)$.
+In a world in which effective hinterland size is uniform across space, all locations grow at the same rate and city growth exhibits no convergence.
+In another extreme case in which the same number of farmers sell at each location, growth rates only depend on non-farm population and therefore city growth exhibits strong convergence.
+As the scale of farm shipping costs φ^F is a crucial parameter influencing effective hinterland size, it is intuitive to use cities' degree of convergence in the data to calibrate the value of this parameter.
+Matching the degree of convergence, that is, the coefficient in a regression of log city growth on log city size, between the model and the data implies setting $\phi^F = 0.09$.